wdporter/i-am-that-ebook/src/85-i-am-the-foundation-of-all-experience/readme.md

 <p><b>M:</b> It is.
 It is also all-pervading, all-conquering, intense beyond words.
-No ordinary brain can stand it without being shattered; hence the absolute need for *sadhana*.
+No ordinary brain can stand it without being shattered; hence the absolute need for <i>sadhana</i>.
 Purity of body and clarity of mind, non-violence and selflessness in life are essential for survival as an intelligent and spiritual entity.</p>

 <p><b>Q:</b> Are there entities in Reality?</p>